valkyrix/Deep-Red-Framework/README.md

 * The possibility of using virtual environments such as docker to run all tools required.
 * Project documentation (Thesis/Journal).

+__current problem: figuring out what to make the RNN calculate, what features and labels it should have.__
 #### Please check back soon for more details.